yyd01245/grassroots-contracts/contracts/README.md

 Creating an account in Grassroots is as simple as calling the `grassroots::newaccount` action.
 This will create a zero-balance entry to store your future TLOS balance as well as dividends earned through use of the platform.

+* `newaccount`(name new_account_name)

+    `new_account_name` is the name of the account to be created in Grassroots.
+Currently users must enter their own account names into this field.

 Additionally, users can create an account by simply making a regular `eosio.token::transfer` to the `grassrootsio` account with a memo of "newaccount".
-This will create a balance entry with RAM paid for by Grassroots, but will charge the creation of the account with a `0.1 TLOS` before placing the remainder of the transfer in the new account balance.
+This will create a balance entry with RAM paid for by Grassroots, but will charge the creation of the account with a `0.1 TLOS` fee before placing the remainder of the transfer into the new account balance.

 After creating a Grassroots account, all future `eosio.token::transfers` to `grassrootsio` will be caught by the contract and placed in the sender's Grassroots account.

 ## Creating a Project

-Project creation in Grassroots is simple, just follow along this track:
+Project creation in Grassroots is simple, just follow this track:

 ### Project Setup

 Creating a new project in Grassroots is easy and can be done by simply calling the `grassroots::newproject` action.

 When setting string variables, use markdown format.
+Grassroots React components are configured to parse markdown.

 * `newproject`(name project_name, name category,   name creator, string title, string      description, string info_link, asset requested)